-Of course there is more to it than that.
-Each trader has to be similarly trade competent and knowledgeable.
+Of course, there is more to it than that.
+We each need to bring competency and knowledge.
 When that comes together, however, trading together really helps.

-In the pilot world it is known as crew resource management or CRM.
+In the pilot world, crew resource management or CRM aims to reduce mistakes significantly.
 During the late 50’s too many Comet aircraft were crashing and too many of those were due to pilot (or crew) error.

 NASA had a look and devised CRM; its success, throughout aviation’s history since then and the space program, was staggering.
 CRM is a method that prevents egotism.

 The movie ‘Sully’ quietly shows CRM in operation.
 Each move by either the captain or the co-pilot is confirmed and checked by the other.
 It’s an accepted way in the aviation world.